Measure theory

 as a product measure.

-Naïvely, we could take the sigma-algebra on to be
+Naïvely, we could take the sigma-algebra on

 , the smallest sigma-algebra containing all measureable "rectangles"